outshift-open/hax/cli/REMOTE_REPOSITORY_GUIDE.md

 - When API access is restricted (403 errors), the HAX CLI automatically falls back to SSH-based Git access
 - **First time access**: The CLI will clone the repository via SSH and cache it locally for the session
 - **Subsequent files**: All additional files from the same repository will be read from the cached clone (much faster)
+  Note: SSH clones are cached for the CLI session for performance.
+If the remote repository is updated during your session, restart the CLI or use a new terminal to get the latest changes.
 - **Clean logging**: You'll see one "📡 Fetching from enterprise GitHub via SSH" message per repository, not per file

 **Performance tip**: If you know your enterprise GitHub restricts API access, you can skip the API attempt entirely by not setting `GITHUB_TOKEN` - this will go straight to SSH and be faster.